 The TOE can be used as a standalone application or can be integrated into third party products.
-For third party products the TOE includes an API (called S-TRUST Sign-it Job Interface or OPENLiMiT SignCubes SDK v2.1) that allows access to the following core functionality of the TOE:
+For third party products the TOE includes an API (called OPENLIMIT SignCubes Job Interface or OPENLIMIT SignCubes SDK v2.1) that allows access to the following core functionality of the TOE:

-- Computation of hash values implementing the algorithms mentioned above. - Creation of electronic signatures. - Timestamp processing. - Support for attribute certificates in the process of electronic signature creation. - Support for OCSP processing in the process of electronic signature creation. - Electronic signature verification.
+- Computation of hash values implementing the algorithms mentioned above. - Creation of electronic signatures. - Timestamp processing. - Support for attribute certificates in the process of electronic signature creation. - Support for OCSP-processing in the process of electronic signature creation. - Electronic signature verification. - Integrity protection of the installed product.

-&lt;sup>8 Also named S-TRUST Sign-it base components 2.1 in this report.
+Also named OPENLiMiT SignCubes base components 2.1 in this report.